Biology of the Mouth

 The mouth is the entrance to both the digestive and the respiratory systems.
 The inside of the mouth is lined with mucous membranes.
 When healthy, the lining of the mouth (oral mucosa) is reddish pink.
 The gums (gingivae) are paler pink and fit snugly around the teeth.

-At the back of the mouth hangs a narrow muscular structure called the uvula, which can be seen when a person says "Ahh."
+The uvula is a narrow muscular structure that hangs at the back of the mouth and can be seen when a person says "Ahh."
 The uvula hangs from the back of the soft palate, which separates the back of the nose from the back of the mouth.
 Normally, the uvula hangs vertically.

 The salivary glands produce saliva.
 There are three major pairs of salivary glands: parotid, submandibular, and sublingual.
 Besides the major salivary glands, many tiny salivary glands are distributed throughout the mouth.
 Saliva passes from the glands into the mouth through small tubes (ducts).